ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 </head>
 ```

-The `amp-script` tags must be wrapped around the elements it wishes to mutate and interact with. `amp-script` is unable to mutate or interact with anything that is not a direct child of it.
+The `amp-script` component must be wrapped around the elements it wishes to mutate and interact with. `amp-script` is unable to mutate or interact with anything that is not a direct child of it.

 Our functionality relays and changes the DOM of our `form`.
 Place the `<form>` element inside the `<amp-script>` component.